Tokymaker – microcomputer

 The uploading is done with the Web Bluetooth Technology.
 This means we don’t need a cable and plug-in anymore!

 Furthermore we are cross-platform.

-The Tokymaker automatically draw power from either, the USB connection to the computer or an external power supply.
+The Tokymaker automatically draw power from the batteies or an external power supply.

 The power Button is selected with a jumper, a small piece of plastic that fits left to the power supply.